pnlbwh/TBSS/README.md

       -i INPUT              a directory with one particular Modality={FA,MD,AD,RD,...} images

+## list

+You can easily generate list of your FA images as follows:

+    cd projectDirectory
+    ls `pwd`/000????/eddy/FA/*_FA.nii.gz > imagelist.txt

+Here, we have a bunch of cases in the project directory whose IDs start with `000` and is followed by four alphanumeric characters.
+The directory structure to obtain FA images is `000????/eddy/FA/`.
+Inside the directory, we have an FA image ending with `_FA.nii.gz`.

+**Note**: `pwd` is used to obtain absolute path

+For just caselist, you can do:

+    cd projectDirectory
+    ls 000???? > caselist.txt

+Similarly, you can generate a list of your dwis,masks as follows:

+    cd projectDirectory
+    touch dwi_mask_list.txt
+    for i in GT_????
+    do
+        echo `pwd`/$i/${i}_dwi_xc.nii.gz,`pwd`/$i/${i}_dwi_xc_mask.nii.gz >> dwi_mask_list.txt;
+    done

+In the above example, we have a bunch of cases with IDs GT_???? having separate folders.
+The dwis of the cases follow the pattern `ID_dwi_xc.nii.gz` and corresponding masks follow the pattern
+`ID_dwi_xc_mask.nii.gz`.

+In the same way, you can define your file structure and file names to obtain an image/case list.

 # Tests

 A small test data is provided with each [release](https://github.com/pnlbwh/tbss/releases).